Rishi4488/Online-Transaction-Fraud-Detection/README.md

 ## Dataset
 https://www.kaggle.com/datasets/miznaaroob/fraudulent-transactions-data

+## About Dataset

+The below column reference:

+step: represents a unit of time where 1 step equals 1 hour
+type: type of online transaction
+amount: the amount of the transaction
+nameOrig: customer starting the transaction
+oldbalanceOrg: balance before the transaction
+newbalanceOrig: balance after the transaction
+nameDest: recipient of the transaction
+oldbalanceDest: initial balance of recipient before the transaction
+newbalanceDest: the new balance of recipient after the transaction
+isFraud: fraud transaction

 Data for the case is available in CSV format having 6362620 rows and 11 columns

 ## Content